COSIMA/regional-mom6/docs/mom6-file-structure-primer.md

 * `MOM_input / SIS_input`:
   Basic settings for the core MOM and SIS code with reasonably good documentation.
-  After running the experiment for a short amount of time, you can find a `MOM_parameter_doc.all` file which lists every possible setting your can modify for your experiment.
-  The `regional-mom6` package can copy and modify a default set of input files to work with your experiment.
+  After running the experiment for a short amount of time, you can find a `MOM_parameter_doc.all` file which lists every possible setting your can modify for your experiment. regional-mom6 can copy and modify a default set of input files to work with your experiment.
   There's too much in these files to explain here.
   The aforementioned vertical diagnostic coordinates are specified here, as are all of the different parameterisation schemes and hyperparameters used by the model.
   Some of these parameters are important, e.g., the timesteps, which will likely need to be fiddled with to get your model running quickly but stably.